-Restoring Windows 10 to factory settings is a bit different from refreshing Windows 10.
-Refreshing your Windows 10 PC reinstalls Windows 10, and keeps your files such as photos, videos, documents, etc. intact.
-But factory resetting your Windows 10 computer not only reinstalls the Windows 10 operating system, it also removes all your files from the partition on which Windows 10 is installed and optionally it also lets you to remove all your files form all the partitions on the hard drive of your computer.
+Windows 10 factory reset process not only reinstalls the Windows 10 operating system, it also removes all your files from the partition on which Windows 10 is installed and optionally it also lets you to remove all your files form all the partitions on the hard drive of your computer.

-If you have installed Windows 10 preview on your laptop or desktop and you are having problems with it, you can factory reset it to make it work like a fresh install.
+If you have Windows 10 installed on your laptop or desktop and you are having problems with it, you can factory reset it to make it work like a fresh install.
 In this guide, we will show you how to factory reset Windows 10 with screenshots.

 How to Factory Reset Windows 10?

 1) To factory reset Windows 10, you need to go to the Recovery section inside the System settings.
 To go to the Recovery section, search for "reinstall" in the search tool then click on "Reset this PC" in the search results as shown below.

 2) Now, in the Recovery section of Windows 10, click on the Get started button just below the heading "Reset this PC" to start restoring Windows 10 to factory settings.

 3) Remember, factory resetting Windows 10 will reinstall Windows 10, change the PC settings to their defaults, and remove all your files.
 Click Restore factory settings.